 Our outdoor restaurant lunch is a great place to sample local delicacies.
 Ice cream is as much of a highlight in Macedonia as it was in Serbia.
 But here it’s fried in batter and breadcrumbs, as indeed is much of the food, including the olives.
 It’s quite good fun trying to guess what you’re going to bite into.

 Ohrid is sunny and beautifully restored and not like its name at all.
 It is the cradle of the Slavic written language and literature, where the Cyrillic alphabet was created by the brothers Cyril and Methody.
 The epitome of continental holidays, there are cafes and restaurants, boat rides on the lake, a vibrant market, lots of ice cream, more ruins - and churches.
-Ohrid is known as the 'City of 365 Churches'.
-Most are beautiful.
+Ohrid is known as the 'City of 365 Churches' and is the only UNESCO site in North Macedonia.
+Most of the churches are beautiful.
 From the obligatory fortress you get great views across the town and lake and down to the iconic ninth century St. Panteleimon Monastery and the tiny Jovan Kaneo Chapel.
 These demand to be photographed from every angle (and the water).
 Lake Ohrid is considered to be one of the oldest lakes and biotopes in the world.

 Through the National Park of Mavrovo, the largest of the Country’s three national parks.
 It has mountains, deep canyons, lakes, dense forests, the highest waterfall in the Balkans (with a vertical fall of approximately 120 metres), alpine bogs and karst scenery with caves.
 (We can actually see some of the scenery today.)
 There's also another monastery to visit.
 The Sveti Jovan Bigorski Monastery, in the Radika river valley, has some amazing bright frecoes.

 To Skopje, the capital city of North Macedonia.
-The territory of Skopje has been inhabited since at least 4000 BC.
+The territory of Skopje has been inhabited since at least 4000 BC, so its famed for being ancient and for being the birthplace of Mother Teresa .
 Today, there is an old Turkish town, with bazaar and bridge to wander.
 But the talking point is the dramatic facelift being applied to the modern quarter.
 Somewhat surprisingly, this part of Skopje is very reminiscent of Vegas.
 There are grand marble buildings, huge museums and ornate bridges over the Vardar, and statues illuminated in bright colours abound.
 There are also bars that sell respectable cocktails.
 I love it.

 Next stop, Kosovo.